react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hoc/withSignOut.md

 React Higher Order Component with injected `signOut` prop

-React [HOC](https://legacy.reactjs.org/docs/higher-order-components.html) that injects the `signOut` function into the class based component props.
+React [HOC](https://legacy.reactjs.org/docs/higher-order-components.html) that injects the `signOut` function into the class-based component props.

 Call the `signOut` function in the prop to sign out and delete all the auth state